Gkavyah/Expense_Tracker/README.md

 - **Start Tracking Expenses :**

--Log your expenses using the user-friendly interface.
+1.Log your expenses using the user-friendly interface.

--Categorize your expenses and set budgets.
+2.Categorize your expenses and set budgets.

--View real-time visualizations of your spending habits.
+3.View real-time visualizations of your spending habits.